The Soul

 if you are housing a defective Soul.

-Some Body is in for some knocks,
+Some Body is in for some hard knocks,

-the rack, perhaps, and worse.
+the rack, perhaps, or worse.

 If you are mighty, it may happen to others;

-Probably not, but your mind does.
+Probably not, but your Mind does.

-Your miserable, rotten, stupid mind
+Your miserable, rotten, stupid Mind

-a grip on the thing and made it right,
+It should have gotten a grip on the thing

-made it lie down in green pastures
+and made it right, made it to lie down

-to watch cows eat grass,
+and be content to watch cows eat grass,

 or sheep or goats, or whatever was present,

 or nothing.
-Let the Body eat grass,
+Let its own Body eat grass,

-lie down, roll over, take a big mouthful,
+roll over sideways and take a mouthful,

-chew it greenly, with green drool,
+chew on it greenly, with green drool,

-not being anyhow so defective,
+anyhow, not be so defective,

 acting the a-Soul, bad Soul.